Skip to main content

 Request that the library acquire rights to stream a particular title

-Many streaming videos are not available for education licensing and purchase.
+Many streaming videos are not available for education licensing and purchase and may also not be available for feasible or appropriate to provide access through the Library’s streaming media course reserve service.
 When such options do exist, licensing costs can be high and staff time involved with licensing/making titles available can be considerable.
 To qualify for consideration, streaming video purchase requests at Florida State University Libraries must meet certain criteria.
 Please contact your subject librarian for further information.

 The content in this guide has been adapted from the University of Washington Libraries' Streaming for Classes guide and is reused here with permission.